 This certificate is open to those who already have a J.D. or a foreign law degree.
 Additionally, there is a strong preference for applicants to have a minimum of three years prior legal experience.
 Students enrolled in this certificate program, prior to completion of the certificate, may apply to transfer into the L.L.M. degree (also listed on this site).

-Professor Von der Dunk has served as adviser to numerous foreign governments and governmental organizations including the United Nations and the European Space Agency.
+Franz von der Dunk has served as adviser to numerous foreign governments and governmental organizations including the United Nations and the European Space Agency.
 His areas of expertise include aviation law, international law and space, cyber & telecommunications law.
 His many accolades include the Distinguished Service Award of the International Institute of Space Law (IISL) of the International Astronautical Federation (IAF) and the Social Science Award of the International Academy of Astronautics (IAA).

 A Juris Doctorate or foreign law degree is required